Skip to main content

 How to ban a volunteer

 A confirmation popup will appear where you'll be required to select a ban reason.
-Ban reasons can be customized by administrators to match your organization's policies and procedures.
-You may also add an optional private note that is only visible to administrators and an optional expiry date for temporary bans.
+You may also add an optional private note that is only visible to admins and an optional expiry date for temporary bans.

 What happens when a volunteer is banned?

-Volunteers can still log in to their Timecounts account and view publicly available information, as well as any volunteer hours previously credited to their profile.
-However, they will not be able to access content that is restricted to volunteers in your Active Directory.
+Volunteers can still sign in to their Timecounts account and view publicly available information, as well as any volunteer hours previously credited to their profile.
+However, they cannot access content that is restricted to active volunteers.

-The volunteer's record, history, and past activity will remain in your organization, and administrators can continue to view and manage their profile from the Banned view of the Directory.
-While a volunteer is banned, administrators cannot send them messages through Timecounts.
+The volunteer's profile, history, and past activity remain in your organization and can continue to be viewed and managed by admins from the Banned view of the Directory.
+While a volunteer is banned, admins cannot send them messages through Timecounts.
 No information or activity history is deleted when a volunteer is banned.

 Managing banned volunteers